hamoudaattia1/DevOpsProject/README.md

 # CI/CD Pipeline for Angular, Spring Boot, and MySQL Application

+## Description

 This project implements a complete CI/CD pipeline for an application consisting of an Angular frontend, a Spring Boot backend, and a MySQL database.
 The pipeline utilizes various DevOps tools to automate testing, integration, quality analysis, and deployment, ensuring continuous delivery of the application.

 ## Project Architecture

-Frontend: Angular Application
+- **Frontend**: Angular Application
-Backend: Spring Boot REST API
+- **Backend**: Spring Boot REST API
-Database: MySQL
+- **Database**: MySQL

-Tools Used
+## Tools Used

-Jenkins: CI/CD orchestration
+- **Jenkins**: CI/CD orchestration
-Maven: Dependency management and Java project build
+- **Maven**: Dependency management and Java project build
-SonarQube: Quality analysis and code coverage
+- **SonarQube**: Quality analysis and code coverage
-Nexus: Artifact repository for storing dependencies and built artifacts Prometheus & Grafana: Monitoring and visualization of application metrics JaCoCo & Mockito: Unit testing and code coverage for the backend
+- **Nexus**: Artifact repository for storing dependencies and built artifacts
+- **Prometheus & Grafana**: Monitoring and visualization of application metrics
+- **JaCoCo & Mockito**: Unit testing and code coverage for the backend
+- **Docker & Docker Compose**: Containerization of the application and orchestration of services

 ## Pipeline Structure

-**Build:
+### Build

-Compile the project using Maven.
+- Compile the project using Maven.
-Build the Angular frontend and Spring Boot backend.
+- Build the Angular frontend and Spring Boot backend.

-**Tests:
+### Tests

-Execute unit tests with Mockito for the backend.
+- Execute unit tests with Mockito for the backend.
-Generate coverage reports with JaCoCo.
+- Generate coverage reports with JaCoCo.

-**Quality Analysis:
+### Quality Analysis

-Perform static analysis with SonarQube to ensure code quality.
+- Perform static analysis with SonarQube to ensure code quality.

-**Artifact Deployment:
+### Artifact Deployment

-Store the generated artifacts in Nexus.
+- Store the generated artifacts in Nexus.

-**Monitoring:
+### Monitoring

-Configure Prometheus to monitor application metrics.
+- Configure Prometheus to monitor application metrics.
-Visualize metrics using Grafana.
+- Visualize metrics using Grafana.

+## Docker and Docker Compose

+This project includes Docker and Docker Compose configurations to containerize the application components, enabling easy deployment and management of services.